pymupdf/PyMuPDF-Optional-Material/docs/document.rst

       Re-paginate ("reflow") the document based on the given page dimension and fontsize.
 This only affects some document types like e-books and HTML.
 Ignored if not supported.
 Supported documents have ``True`` in property :attr:`isReflowable`.

-      :arg rect-like rect: desired page size.
+      :arg rect_like rect: desired page size.
 Must be finite, not empty and start at point (0, 0).
       :arg float width: use it together with ``height`` as alternative to ``rect``.
       :arg float height: use it together with ``width`` as alternative to ``rect``.
       :arg float fontsize: the desired default fontsize.